brianwangora/phase-1-project/README.md

 2. Click on any of the span tags which will make a GET request to the API and display the data listed in `section#driverInfo` and `section#driverStats`.

 3. Use a form to add a driver to the API using POST and it being accessible on the DOM.

+### You can view the project on: https://brianwangora.github.io/phase-1-project/